Mangosta01/prework-study-guide/README.md

 ##Description

-This prework study guided was created to allow student of the EDX Skills for Life Bootcamp to publish useful notes on HTML, CSS, Git and JavaScript.
+This prework study guide was created to allow student of the EDX Skills for Life Bootcamp to publish useful notes on HTML, CSS, Git and JavaScript.

 ##Installation

-Only require an  Internet Connection
+Requires an  Internet Connection.

 ##Usage

-To use this Prework Study Guide, you can review the notes in each asectiuon.
+To use this Prework Study Guide, you can review the notes in each section.
 For suggestions on what to study first open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
 There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

 ##Credits

-The World
+Mangosta01

 ##License